Anna May Wong: Early career

 Wong was working at Hollywood's Ville de Paris department store when Metro Pictures needed 300 female extras to appear in Alla Nazimova's film The Red Lantern (1919).
 Without her father's knowledge, a friend of his with movie connections helped her land an uncredited role as an extra carrying a lantern.

 Wong worked steadily for the next two years as an extra in various movies, including Priscilla Dean and Colleen Moore pictures.
 While still a student, Wong came down with an illness identified as St. Vitus's Dance which caused her to miss months of school.
 She was on the verge of emotional collapse when her father took her to a practitioner of traditional Chinese medicine.
 The treatments proved successful, though Wong later claimed this had more to do with her dislike of the methods.
 Other Chinese thought such as Confucianism and particularly Taoism and the teachings of Laozi had a strong influence on Wong's personal philosophy throughout her life.
 The family's religious life also included Christian thought, in the form of Presbyterianism, and as an adult she was a Christian Scientist for some time.
+However, she never officially joined the church, and her interest in it waned as she became involved with the New Thought Unity Church.

 Finding it difficult to keep up with both her schoolwork and her passion, Wong dropped out of Los Angeles High School in 1921 to pursue a full-time acting career.
 Reflecting on her decision, Wong told Motion Picture Magazine in 1931: "I was so young when I began that I knew I still had youth if I failed, so I determined to give myself 10 years to succeed as an actress."